David Amiel: Early life and education

+Early career

 In 2015, Amiel worked as an intern in the office of then-Minister of Finance Emmanuel Macron.

-Between May 2017 and March 2019, David Amiel was one of President Macron's advisors in the Élysée Palace alongside Alexis Kohler, the President's Secretary-General.
+Between May 2017 and March 2019, Amiel was one of President Macron's advisors in the Élysée Palace alongside Alexis Kohler, the President's Secretary-General.
 Amiel was responsible for coordination between technical advisors in the President's office.
 Amiel left the President's office to co-write an essay Le progrès ne tombe pas du ciel (English: Progress doesn't fall from the sky) with Ismaël Emelien.
 The two wrote about the "society of frustration", and the "secession of the popular classes" and that progressivism is the only political response to populism.
 According to sources close to Macron, the work was meant to serve as an "ideological backbone" to Macronism.
-The work, which sold 3700 copies, was received dryly by critics who suggested that it was low on substance in favor of absolute support of the President's actions.,.
+The work, which sold 3,700 copies, was received dryly by critics who suggested that it was low on substance in favor of absolute support of the President's actions.

 In 2019, Amiel joined the team of Benjamin Griveaux in preparation for the 2020 Paris municipal elections.
 After the defeat of the Presidential majority in the city, Amiel sat as a member of the opposition in the city council, representing the 15th arrondissement.
 Amiel opposed the Tour Triangle, campaigned in support of the opening of Rue du Commerce on Sundays and worked on security problems in Beaugrenelle.

 At the same time, Amiel began work at La Poste, but left the job after less than a year to join President Macron's re-election campaign in the 2022 presidential election.

+Political career

 During the 2022 legislative elections, Amiel ran as a candidate in Paris's 13th constituency as a member of the Ensemble ! coalition.
 A vote leader in the first round, Amiel was elected in the second round over Aminata Niakaté of the NUPES coalition with 59.86% of the vote.
+He was reelected in the 2024 French legislative election.

-Upon his election to parliament, Amiel became a member of the Finance committee in the National Assembly.
+Upon his election to Parliament, Amiel became a member of the Finance Committee in the National Assembly.

 Publications

-Avec Ismaël Emelien, Le progrès ne tombe pas du ciel, Paris, Fayard, 2019 ISBN 978-2-2137-1274-1.
+With Ismaël Emelien, Le progrès ne tombe pas du ciel, Paris, Fayard, 2019 ISBN 978-2-2137-1274-1.